 Photoshop brushes are compatible with Affinity Photo, as are most (but not all) plugins.
 When it comes to effects, but, Photoshop has the upper hand.
 With years of updates and improvements, the Adobe filter gallery and Neural Filters give you options out of Affinity’s reach.

 The photo editing workflow in either application is much the same.
 When you first open a RAW file, you are presented with adjustment options before loading the image into the software.
-Adobe Camera RAW lets you adjust detail and
+Adobe Camera RAW lets you adjust detail and exposure before opening in Photoshop.
+Affinity makes these same RAW adjustments in its Develop Persona.

 Much like Photoshops workspace menu, Affinity Persona’s chooses which tools are presented in the main window.
 These personas are Photo, Liquify, Develop, Tone Mapping, and Export.